Yunnan nuthatch: Description

-The species exhibits little sexual dimorphism, but the black of the female's eyestripe is on average less intense and its underparts are duller and grayer.
+The species exhibits little sexual dimorphism, but the black of the female's eyestripe is on average less intense and its underparts are duller and greyer.
 The plumage is fresh from August, and gradually wears down until the following spring.
 In worn plumage, the whitish tips of the eyebrow feathers are worn away, and the eyebrow line becomes discontinuous or inconspicuous.
 The upperparts are duller, less blue.
-The tail and wing feathers also wear out, but the blue-gray tips of the rectrices persist at least until May.
-The underparts become duller and dirtier, turning grayish-white.
+The tail and wing feathers also wear out, but the blue-grey tips of the rectrices persist at least until May.
+The underparts become duller and dirtier, turning greyish-white.
 The young is duller than the adult, with the eyebrow less marked and not extending to the forehead, sometimes almost absent and consisting of a lighter cap margin.
-The eye line is also less wide, the cheek is dirty gray and not white.
-The throat is whiter, but the rest of the underparts are duller, grayish cinnamon, though not as pale as in a worn plumaged adult.
-The upperparts are duller and grayer.
+The eye line is also less wide, the cheek is dirty grey and not white.
+The throat is whiter, but the rest of the underparts are duller, greyish cinnamon, though not as pale as in a worn plumaged adult.
+The upperparts are duller and greyer.
 The bill of fledged young is shorter and has a pale base.
 Adults undergo a complete moult from July to September, and perhaps sometimes a partial moult before the breeding season in January and February, which includes the breast.

 The giant nuthatch can occur in the same type of habitat as the Yunnan nuthatch, but is much larger in size and lacks a white eyebrow.
 The chestnut-vented nuthatch is closer in size to the Yunnan nuthatch, but has reddish flanks and no white eyebrows.